Yoga on a Paddle Board

 This is a great paddle board yoga pose to continue to build core strength and stability, which is useful for paddle boarding, yoga and any other sport.
 You can challenge this pose by straightening your legs and reaching your arms to the sky, or doing boat crunches, lowering halfway down then lifting back to boat.
 These postures and movements can really strengthen your core muscles and can be modified depending on your fitness level.

-One of my favorite yoga poses on the board, headstand flips your perspective and brings fresh blood to your head.
+One of my favorite yoga poses that’s extra challenging on the water.
+Headstands flip your perspective and bring fresh blood to your head.
 I love seeing the water and sky upside-down and feel the freedom of floating with my legs over my head.
 For more experienced yogis, the headstand on a board is a fun and challenging pose to try in your next stand up paddle board yoga class!

 Backbends lengthen your spine, open your chest, stretch your abdomen and help lift your mood.
-This is an awesome pose to do when you’re feeling a bit down.
+This is an awesome pose to do when you’re feeling a bit down and just want to feel comfortable doing a relaxing pose.

 Meet Our SUP Yoga Guru

 Helen Cloots is a personal wellness consultant and one of the finest yoga instructors in San Diego.
-Helen has her own website, Balancing Wellness, dedicated to a more balanced way of living.
 Originally from Texas, Helen’s passion for being outdoors has led her down the path of paddle board yoga instruction.
+Check out Helen’s website, Balancing Wellness, for more information and tips on how to achieve a more balanced way of living.

 Choosing the Best Paddle Board for Yoga

-Our Lotus SUP yoga board packs down to the size of a sleeping bag, making it easy to store in your car or trunk.
+Our Lotus women’s paddle board packs down to the size of a sleeping bag, making it easy to store in your car or trunk.
 Plus, the slight give from the inflatable construction helps reduce soreness while posing.
-Check out our other paddle boards that can be used for yoga.
+Check out our selection of SUP yoga boards.

 As a general rule of thumb, as long as the paddle board you are using is wide and stable enough to comfortably support your weight while standing on flat water you should be fine.